Remarks on strong phase shifts in weak nonleptonic baryon decays

 The matter-antimatter asymmetry observed in nature is one of the biggest mysteries in physics, and the resolution of this puzzle could be one of the necessary paths to identifying the ultimate theory of the universe.
 The violation of the combined charge-conjugation and parity~($CP$) symmetry is one of the required ingredients for explaining this asymmetry~\cite{Sakharov:1967dj}.
-Although $CP$ violation has been discovered in meson processes~\cite{KTeV:1999kad,LHCb:2019hro,LHCb:2019jta}, no signs of it have yet been seen in baryon transitions.
+Although $CP$ violation has been discovered in meson processes~\cite{KTeV:1999kad,LHCb:2019hro,LHCb:2019jta}, so far only evidence for $CP$ violation in the baryon decays $\Lambda_b^0\to p\pi^-\pi^+\pi^-$ and $\Lambda_b^0\to\Lambda K^+K^-$ has been found~\cite{LHCb:2016yco,LHCb:2024yzj}.

 With the development of experimental technology in recent years, data samples of baryons have become increasingly large, and polarization studies of baryon weak decays with sufficient precision have emerged (e.g., \cite{Schonning:2023mge}).
-Thanks to the discovery of parity violation in weak decays, the construction of $CP$-observables through polarization parameters has become an important way to search for the $CP$ violation phenomenon among baryons.
+Thanks to the discovery of parity violation in weak decays, the construction of $CP$-observables through polarization parameters has become an important way to search for the $CP$-violation phenomenon among baryons.

 In 1957 Lee and Yang did the first general partial-wave analysis on a spin-1/2 hyperon decaying into a nucleon and pion~\cite{Lee:1957qs}.
 This is illustrated in Fig.\,\ref{polarization} for $\Lambda\to p\pi^-$, but applies more generally to any weak decay involving hadrons of the same respective spins and parities, $1/2^+\to1/2^++0^-$.
-As the figure shows, the $\Lambda$ and proton polarizations, ${\cal P}_\Lambda$ and ${\cal P}_p$, in the parent's rest frame are related in terms of the parameters~\cite{Lee:1957qs,ParticleDataGroup:2024cfk}
+As the figure shows, the $\Lambda$ and proton polarizations, ${\cal P}_\Lambda$ and ${\cal P}_p$, are related in terms of the parameters~\cite{Lee:1957qs,ParticleDataGroup:2024cfk}

 satisfying \,$\alpha^2+\beta^2+\gamma^2=1$, where $S$ and $P$ are the {\tt S}- and {\tt P}-wave amplitudes for the decay corresponding to the final hadrons' relative orbital angular momenta of 0 and~1, respectively.